MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/apply-for-a-fapiao.md

     Zhu qin qin 021-28986102

-5. Verify that the information is correct, then choose **Confirm**.
+5. Verify that the information is correct, then select **Confirm**.

     ![The confirmation page of the Fapiao request form.](../media/18706d9d-defc-4285-8fd3-990448b44a18.png)